 Good with kids but older kids recommended

 Do I Need Special Care?

-Both, Medical and Behavioral - Medical - had an eye removed.
-Behavioural - fearful, isolation distress, resource guarding.
+Both, Medical and Behavioral - Medical - had an eye removed and allergies.
+Behavioural - separation distress, resource guarding from other animals